11 July 2017

 MSD Animal Health Announces Ruminant Vet Bursary Award Winner

-Milton Keynes, July 11, 2017 – MSD Animal Health (known as Merck Animal Health in the United States and Canada) has announced the two vet surgeons to win its Bursary Awards for research in 2017.
+Milton Keynes, July 11, 2017 – MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA) has announced the two vet surgeons to win its Bursary Awards for research in 2017.
 Davinia Hinde of Bainbridge Vets in North Yorkshire and Dan Griffiths of Paragon Vet Group in Carlisle have each won awards in support of their ruminant research projects.
 The bursary applications were submitted under the 2016 MSD Animal Health Ruminant Research Bursary Awards for research to be carried out in 2017.

 Davinia Hinde, Bainbridge Vets, North Yorkshire

 Davinia’s study is looking into the nutritional status of ewes before lambing, to investigate the diagnostic value in ‘sheep side’ testing versus sending samples to an external laboratory.
 It aims to help build relationships between sheep farmers and their veterinary surgeons at a critical point in the year.